shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

   - [Register the resource provider](https://learn.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register)
   - [Enable the shared AD feature](https://learn.microsoft.com/azure/azure-netapp-files/create-active-directory-connections#shared_ad) - this feature is required if you plan to deploy more than one domain joined NetApp account in the same Azure subscription and region.
 - **Enable AVD Private Link** this feature is not enabled on subscriptions by default.
 Use the following link to enable AVD Private Link on your subscription: [Enable the Feature](https://learn.microsoft.com/azure/virtual-desktop/private-link-setup?tabs=portal%2Cportal-2#enable-the-feature)
-- **Marketplace Image:** If you plan to deploy this solution using PowerShell or AzureCLI and use a marketplace image for the virtual machines, use the code below to find the appropriate image:
+- **Marketplace Image:** If you plan to deploy this solution using PowerShell or AzureCLI and use a marketplace image for the virtual machines, use the code below to find the appropriate image (the Template Spec and Blue Button deployment UIs also automatically populate the available options.):

   ```powershell
   # Determine the Publisher; input the location for your AVD deployment